yegor256/blog/_drafts/_new.md

 {% endhighlight %}

 It seems super simple, but the problem is obvious: class `Story` can't be reused.
 It can only read one particular file.
-Moreover, its testing will be rather difficult, since it reads the content from exactly one place, which can't be changed anyhow.
-More formally this problem is known as a _unbreakable dependency_&mdash;we can't break the link between `Story` and `/tmp/story.txt`&mdash;they are together forever.
+Moreover, testing it will be rather difficult, since it reads the content from exactly one place, which can't be changed at all.
+More formally this problem is known as an _unbreakable dependency_&mdash;we can't break the link between `Story` and `/tmp/story.txt`&mdash;they are together forever.

-To solve that we need to introduce a constructor and let `Story` accept the location of the content as an argument:
+To solve this we need to introduce a constructor and let `Story` accept the location of the content as an argument:

 {% highlight java %}